Balakrishnan-Vivek/LoginsManager/README.md

 ### Prerequisite

-To work with this app please install [fennec nightly].
+To work with app,  you need fennec installed in your device.
 This application shares the userID with fennec and thus is able to retrieve logins data.
+For those lazy bones like me, please install this [signed nightly apk] file.

+For those who are really curious, please compile and build following the [instructions].
+You should also update the targetPackageName in gradle.properties to match with the compiled fennec installation.

 ### Todos